Brandon Maurer

 Brandon Eugene Maurer (born July 3, 1990) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Seattle Mariners, San Diego Padres and Kansas City Royals.
+He played in Major League Baseball (MLB) for the Seattle Mariners, San Diego Padres, and Kansas City Royals.

-From Costa Mesa, California, Maurer pitched in Little League Baseball and high school at Orange Lutheran High School.
+From Costa Mesa, California, Maurer pitched at Orange Lutheran High School.
 The Mariners selected Maurer in the 23rd round of the 2008 MLB Draft.
-After being overshadowed by other prospects, Maurer had a strong spring training showing with the Mariners in 2013, and made the team's Opening Day roster in the starting rotation.
+After being overshadowed by other prospects, Maurer had a strong spring training showing with the Mariners in 2013 and made the team's Opening Day starting rotation.
 The Mariners traded Maurer to the Padres after the 2014 season, and he became a relief pitcher.
 The Padres traded Maurer to the Royals in 2017.
-Maurer signed a minor league free agent deal with the Pirates during prior to the 2019 season.

 Amateur career

 Maurer competed in Little League Baseball in Costa Mesa, California as a pitcher.
-On July 30, 2002, at the age of 12, Maurer pitched a perfect game in the Little League all-star game.
+On July 30, 2002, at the age of 12, Maurer pitched a perfect game in a Little League all-star game.

 Maurer attended Orange Lutheran High School in Orange, California.
 Maurer played for the school's baseball team, which competes in the Trinity League, within the Southern Section of the California Interscholastic Federation.
 In 2007, his junior year, Maurer was used as a relief pitcher and had a 0.54 earned run average (ERA) and four saves.
 As a senior in 2008, he earned second-team All-Trinity League honors and helped Orange Lutheran finish second in the league.
 Though he was overshadowed by teammates Gerrit Cole and Aaron Gates, he earned notice from Major League Baseball teams.
-He accepted a scholarship from the California State University, Long Beach, to play college baseball for the Long Beach State Dirtbags baseball team.
+He accepted a scholarship from the Cal State Long Beach, to play college baseball for the Long Beach State Dirtbags.